threefoldfoundation/info_sdk/src/3bot_sysadmin/admin_tools/3bot_backup.md

 # 3Bot Backup

-The 3Bot backup is a service that backs up the data of your 3Bot, with this backup you can recover your 3Bot.
+The 3Bot backup is a service that backs up the data of your 3Bot.
+This backup can help recover your 3Bot.

 ## Get Started on Backup